rafaelromao/keyboards/docs/symbols.md

 - Symbols that are commonly used in VIM are placed in the right side of the Raise layer, making them easily accessible using only the right hand.
 - Some common programmer n-grams, like ->, =>, \<!--, -->, <>, />, !=, :=, +=, -=, can all be typed rolling through keys in the right hand.

- ### Numpad Layer
-- A dedicated Numpad layer can be activated from the Raise layer, using a single hand.
-- The left side of the Numpad layer contains mouse keys, just like the left side of the [Media](navigation.md#media) layer.
-- The right side of the Numpad layer contains number keys.

 ### NumWord
 - NumWord is a variation of CapsWord, but for numbers instead.
-A combo with ring and middle fingers in the left side bottom row will activate the Numpad layer and it will stay active while numbers or symbols are typed, returning to the base layer otherwise.
+A combo with ring and middle fingers in the left side bottom row will activate the Lower layer and it will stay active while numbers or symbols are typed, returning to the base layer otherwise.

 ### Coding Dancing
 - Coding Dancing is a set of macros available through tap dances (Double Tap) in the Lower layer.